DannyNicholas/movie-recommendations-demo/README.md

 Run main class `MovieRecommendationApplication.java`.

-It is recommend that you run using the h2 file based database - this will be set-up with default data when the service is started.
+It is recommended that you run using the h2 file based database - this will be set-up with default data when the service is started.

 To run using responses from the h2 database add `--spring.profiles.active=h2`